KrishnaSSH/Blitz-AI/README.md

 # Blitz AI

-Blitz AI is an android application built with jetpack Compose which utilizes [Groq Cloud](https://console.groq.com/docs/quickstart) to generate responses
+Blitz AI is an Android application built with Jetpack Compose which utilizes [Groq Cloud](https://console.groq.com/docs/quickstart) to generate responses

 ## Why Blitz AI?

-- **Ridiculously Fast**: Responses happen in real time—no more long waits for answers.
+- **Ridiculously Fast**: Responses happen in real-time—no more long waits for answers.
 - **Super Accurate**: Delivers better results than competitors, so you're not left second-guessing.
 - **Groq Cloud Power**: Blitz AI is backed by the speed and efficiency of Groq Cloud, meaning it’s optimized for performance.